KatyushaScarlet/RGSS-Extractor/README.md

 # RGSS-Extractor
-Decompile from RGSS Extractor, can be use for .rgssad .rgss2a .rgss3a file
+Decompile from RGSS Extractor, can be use to decrypt .rgssad .rgss2a .rgss3a file